mdn/content/files/en-us/web/http/status/205/index.md

 {{HTTPSidebar}}

-The HTTP **`205 Reset Content`** status response code indicates that the request has been successfully processed and the client should reset the document view.
+The HTTP **`205 Reset Content`** [successful response](/en-US/docs/Web/HTTP/Status#successful_responses) status code indicates that the request has been successfully processed and the client should reset the document view.
-It is part of the `200`-`299` class of [successful responses](/en-US/docs/Web/HTTP/Status#successful_responses).

 This response is intended to support use cases where the user receives content that supports data entry, submits user-edited data in a request, and the content needs to be reset for the next entry.
 The instruction to "reset content" can mean clearing the contents of a form, resetting a canvas state, or refreshing a UI; the implementation depends on the client.